syncfusion-content/winui-docs/winui/Linear-Gauge/pointers.md

 ---
 layout: post
-title: Syncfusion WinUI Gauge Pointers
+title: Pointers in WinUI Linear Gauge control | Syncfusion
-description: This article describes how to add and customize the appearence of pointers of linear gauge control in WinUI platform
+description: Learn about Pointers support in Syncfusion WinUI Linear Gauge control and more details.
 platform: WinUI
 control: SfLinearGauge
 documentation: ug
 ---

-# Pointers in WinUI Linear Gauge (SfLinearGauge)
+# Pointers in WinUI Linear Gauge

  The pointer is used to indicate values on an axis.
 The Linear Gauge control has three types of pointers: